-25. Sketch a graph to indicate the vertical force vs. time relationship you would for a 'Heel Strike' runner (include axis labels and units). expect (3 n narks) 26.
-List three ways of improving aerodynamics for a cyclist.
-(3 n 27.
-List three important considerations to optimise jumping technique. narks) (3 n narks) 28.
-Sketch a graph to highlight the relationship between friction force and a horizontal force considering static and dynamic friction. pplied (3 n narks) 29.
-In a lever within the human body that is said to have a mechanical advantage two of the following statements are true: which a) The resistive force moment arm is greater than the muscle force moment arm b) The ankle joint in a calf raise exercise is an example of this lever c) The muscle force moment arm is greater that the resistive force moment arm d) This type of lever does not occur within the human body e) The elbow joint in a bicep curl exercise is an example of this lever (1 PLEASE TURN THE PAG mark) GE
+25. Sketch a graph to indicate the vertical force vs. time relationship you would expect for a 'Heel Strike' runner (include axis labels and units).

+26. List three ways of improving aerodynamics for a cyclist.

+27. List three important considerations to optimise jumping technique.

+28. Sketch a graph to highlight the relationship between friction force and applied horizontal force considering static and dynamic friction.

+- 29. In a lever within the human body that is said to have a mechanical advantage which two of the following statements are true: - a) The resistive force moment arm is greater than the muscle force moment arm - b) The ankle joint in a calf raise exercise is an example of this lever - c) The muscle force moment arm is greater that the resistive force moment arm - d) This type of lever does not occur within the human body - e) The elbow joint in a bicep curl exercise is an example of this lever